KoljaB/RealtimeSTT/README.md

 Perfect for voice assistants or applications where solid, fast and precise speech-to-text transformation is important.

-> **Hint**: In need of the inverse – turning text streams into instant voice output - dive into [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS).
+> **Hint**: [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS) it the output counterpart of this library that converts text streams into voice output.
 Together, they form a powerful realtime audio wrapper around large language model outputs.

 ## Features